Applications of the duality between the Complex Monge-Amp\`ere Equation and the Hele-Shaw flow: Introduction

 The following is a preliminary version of what we shall prove:

 \begin{customthm}{A} Let $S$ be a union of finitely many points and non-intersecting smooth curve segments in $\mathbb P^1\setminus \{0\}$.
-Then there exist K\"ahler potentials such that the above weak solution $\Phi$ to the HMAE is not twice differentiable at any $(\tau^{-1} z,\tau), z\in S, |\tau|=1$. \end{customthm}
+Then there exists a K\"ahler potential such that the above weak solution $\Phi$ to the HCMA is not twice differentiable at any point of the form $(\tau^{-1} z,\tau), z\in S, |\tau|=1$. \end{customthm}

-The question of regularity of solutions to the HMAE has a long history, and has proved to be a difficult problem that depends subtly on the boundary data (see, for example, Lempert \cite{Lempert}, Bedford-Demailly \cite{Bedford} or B\l ocki \cite{Blocki}).
-As is well known, if $\overline{\mathbb D}$ is replaced by a closed annulus in $\mathbb C$, and $\mathbb P^1$ is replaced by any K\"ahler manifold $X$, the above Dirichlet problem with $S^1$-invariant boundary data corresponds to finding a geodesic segment in the space of K\"ahler potentials on $X$ (and similarly if $\overline{\mathbb D}$ is replaced by the punctured disc $\overline{\mathbb D}^{\times}$ it corresponds to finding a geodesic ray).
-The regularity of these geodesics has been of intense interest ever since this space was considered by Mabuchi \cite{Mabuchi} Semmes \cite{Semmes} and Donaldson \cite{Donaldson}.
-However it is only since the relatively recent work of Lempert-Vivas \cite{LempertVivas} and Lempert-Darvas \cite{LempertDarvas} that we have known that it is not always possible to join two potentials by a geodesic segment that lies in the class $C^2$.
+The question of regularity of solutions to the HCMA has a long history, and has proved to be a difficult problem that depends subtly on the boundary data (see, for example, Lempert \cite{Lempert}, Bedford-Demailly \cite{Bedford} or B\l ocki \cite{Blocki}).
+As is well known, if $\overline{\mathbb D}$ is replaced by a closed annulus in $\mathbb C$, and $\mathbb P^1$ is replaced by any K\"ahler manifold $X$, the above Dirichlet problem with $S^1$-invariant boundary data corresponds to finding a geodesic segment in the space of K\"ahler potentials on $X$ (with respect to the Mabuchi metric).
+Similarly if $\overline{\mathbb D}$ is replaced by the punctured disc $\overline{\mathbb D}^{\times}$ it corresponds to finding a geodesic ray.
+The regularity of these geodesics has been of intense interest ever since this space was considered by Mabuchi \cite{Mabuchi}, Semmes \cite{Semmes} and Donaldson \cite{Donaldson}.
+However it is only since the relatively recent work of Lempert-Vivas \cite{LempertVivas}, Lempert-Darvas \cite{LempertDarvas} and Darvas \cite{Darvas} that we have known that it is not always possible to join two potentials by a geodesic segment that lies in the class $C^2$.

-What we have here is similar in spirit, but is in a sense stronger that the result of Lempert-Vivas in that we are able to prescribe the location of the singular locus (which need not consist of isolated points), as well as see exactly how the regularity fails; we are not aware of any similar result in the theory of the HMAE in which this precise information about the weak solution is available, other than the toric case \cite{RubinsteinZelditchI,RubinsteinZelditchII}.
+What we have here is similar in spirit to, but in a sense stronger than, the result of Lempert-Vivas in that we are able to prescribe the location of the singular locus (which need not consist of isolated points), as well as see exactly how the regularity fails; we are not aware of any similar result in the theory of the HCMA in which this precise information about the weak solution is available, other than the toric case \cite{RubinsteinZelditchI,RubinsteinZelditchII}.
+We remark also that in the work of \cite{RubinsteinZelditchIII} irregularity of some geodesics is proved, albeit for a rather different initial value problem.